 In the Spotlight

-NACCHO is pleased to release the 2013 Network Profile of the Medical Reserve Corps report!
-The 2013 Network Profile study provides a comprehensive look at MRC unit composition, administration, and community impact.
-These data were collected from a survey administered in April and May 2013.
-A total of 837 units responded to the survey for an outstanding response rate of 87 percent.
+The 2013 Network Profile of the Medical Reserve Corps report provides a comprehensive look at MRC unit composition, administration, and community impact, collected from a comprehensive survey administered in April and May 2013.
 View the report or purchase a printed copy in the NACCHO Bookstore.
 Thanks to all who made the study a success!
-More »

 Coming Soon!
 NACCHO will release the 2015 Network Profile in Fall 2015.
 Stay tuned for an announcement via the MRC listserv!More »

 NACCHO, in collaboration with the DCVMRVC, is pleased to announce that the MRC has adopted the Competencies for Disaster Medicine and Public Health (DMPH Competencies) as the new competency set for the MRC Volunteers.

 The DMPH Competency set is designed specifically for disaster and public health preparedness, response, and management.
 They are widely understood to define the knowledge and skills needed for a healthcare professional and/or first responder to perform a task in a safe and consistent manner.
 More »